-A vulnerability analysis, which in general "aims at estimating the magnitude of the negative consequences that arise given that a strain is imposed on the system" ^(0, p.29) can be used to identify failures with severe outcomes, see also Murray et al. (0).
-According to Haimes ^(0, p.293), "vulnerability is the manifestation of the inherent states of the system that can be exploited to adversely affect that system", a definition similar to that of Johansson et al. (0).
-In these definitions of vulnerability, the focus is on the inherent components of the system and, as noted by Johansson et al. ^(0, p.
-28), not "the environment in which the system is situated".
-In the present paper, the system considered is the US power system, and the hurricane scenarios are a combination of hurricane tracks combined with different hurricane peak wind speeds.
-The hurricane scenarios cannot be seen as an inherent part of the (power) system, but as an external hazard which potentially has an extreme impact on the (power) system, and is therefore somewhat different from a vulnerability analysis which focuses on the components within the system.
+A vulnerability analysis, which in general "aims at estimating the magnitude of the negative consequences that arise given that a strain is imposed on the system,"^(16, p.
+29) can be used to identify failures with severe outcomes; see also Murray et al.(17) According to Haimes,^(18 p.
+293) "vulnerability is the manifestation of the inherent states of the system that can be exploited to adversely affect that system," a definition similar to that of Johansson et al.(16) In these definitions of vulnerability, the focus is on the inherent components of the system and, as noted by Johansson et al.,^(16, p.
+28) not "the environment in which the system is situated."
+In the present article, the system considered is the U.S. power system, and the hurricane scenarios are a combination of hurricane tracks combined with different hurricane peak wind speeds.
+The hurricane scenarios cannot be seen as an inherent part of the (power) system, but as an external hazard that potentially has an extreme impact on the (power) system, and is therefore somewhat different from a vulnerability analysis that focuses on the components within the system.
 The following section will explain how the use of a simulation model can be used as a tool when searching for severe outcomes.